marcoh00/eth2sim/README.md

 - If needed: Copy directories with configuration files like `mainnet-minimized` to `configs`.

-- Run simulator code, for example the first minimal simulation (numbers correspond to the 'Nr.' column in table 5.8):
+- Run simulator code, for example a minimal simulation:

 ```bash
 cd build/lib
 python run_official_sim.py 0
 ```

+# Simulations inside "Simulating an Ethereum 2.0 Beacon Chain Network" paper

+Simulations conducted for the paper can be run using the `run_official_sim.py` script, too.
+They have the following numbers:

+- 10 (latency x2)
+- 11 (latency x8)
+- 12 (block slashing)
+- 13 (attester slashing)
+- 15 (time attack)
+- 16 (balancing attack)
+- 17 (based on measurements)